dusk-network/dusk-protocol/consensus/basics/blockchain.md

 The concept if main chain is typically used when assessing the validity of the chain known by a network node.
 Specifically, it is used to determine whether a node's chain has fallen behind the rest of the network or if it is on a separate branch (a chain fork).
 However, it is important to note that no single source of truth for the main chain can exist, and nodes can only compare their chain to those of other nodes.
 Based on this comparison, nodes choose what "seems" to be the main chain (see [Chain Management][cm]).

-To help eliminate ambiguities and make node identify blocks that reached a definitive state, the concept of [*finality*][fin] is used.
+To help eliminate ambiguities and make node identify blocks that reached a definitive state, the concept of [*finality*][rf] is used.
 A block marked as *final* cannot be replaced and it is then permanently part of the main chain.

 <!-- TODO: Describe the Genesis Block and its contents -->

 #### Local Chain
-The *local chain* is the copy of the blockchain stored by a node, and is defined as a vector of [blocks](#block) along with their *consensus state* label indicating their state with respect to [finality][fin] rules:
+The *local chain* is the copy of the blockchain stored by a node, and is defined as a vector of [blocks](#block) along with their *consensus state* label indicating their state with respect to [Rolling Finality][rf] rules:

 $$\textbf{Chain}: [(\mathsf{B}_{Genesis}, "Final"), \text{ }\dots, (\mathsf{B}_i, State_i)], \dots ,$$